 “The Office of the General Counsel has the great opportunity to model Pepperdine’s distinctive mission to internal and external communities in complex, and sometimes difficult, circumstances,” says Gary Hanson (JD ’80), executive vice president.
 “Informed by his faith, Tom imbues his work with values that instill credibility in his character, promote goodwill in Pepperdine’s many relationships, and bolster the integrity of our University.”

-Knudsen’s relationship with Pepperdine goes back as far as his undergraduate years; in 1991 he earned both a Bachelor of Arts in organizational communication and a Bachelor of Arts in political science from the University.
+Knudsen’s relationship with Pepperdine goes back as far as his undergraduate years; in 1991 he earned two bachelor’s degrees, one in organizational communication and one in political science.
 He received his JD in 1994 from the University of San Diego School of Law and went on to a successful career in private legal practice, including seven years with Sedgwick LLP in Los Angeles.
 He also argued successfully before the California Supreme Court in the case of Murillo v.
 Fleetwood Enterprises Inc., et al.